 - strengthens the status of Forest Management Plans;

 - reduces content in the law focused on attributes of planned economy such as the Timber Production Plan and Timber Transportation Certificate.

 The newly revised law prohibits the purchase, processing, and transport of illegally sourced timber.
 It provides a stronger entry point for forestry authorities to supervise and inspect potentially illegal timber, including punishment measures.

-However, given the law’s focus on domestic sources, it does not clearly address illegal timber sourced from abroad.
+Given the law’s focus on domestic sources, it does not sufficiently address illegal timber sourced from abroad.
+The implementation decree for the law, due for release in spring of 2021, will hopefully include clear regulations for imports.
 China’s National Forestry and Grassland Administration has been continuing to work with other government agencies and research institutes to develop Administrative Measures to strengthen procedures to verify the legality of imported wood.

 Strengthening Forest Tenure

 The revised law strengthens the protection of forest tenure and establishes the National Forest Eco-Compensation System.

 The revision introduces stronger protections of the rights of private forest right holders.
 Any expropriation of forest land and trees must be carried out using evaluation and approval procedures in compliance with the law and include fair and reasonable compensation.
 In the event that demarcation of public welfare forests involves non-state-owned forest land, a written agreement should be signed with the forest rights holder and paired with reasonable compensation.